There is a tendency for writers of fiction and poetry to excel in one and not in the other. Hemingway's one book

 Santa Rosa CA: Black Sparrow, 1992.

 A prodigious collection of poems.
 Over 400 pages, his first poetry collection in four years.
-Quantity is quality, in this case.
+Quantity is

 — · —